THE AKITA, THE GREAT JAPANESE DOGThe Japanese Akita Inu and the American Akita. Breed presentation.

 Then let me present this breed to you, based on my knowledge and experience, as myself the proud owner of this magnificent breed.

 When Yuki (my male) came into my life in 2012, it was the start of an overwhelming passion for the Akita Inu breed, and later for American Akita with the arrival of Yume (my female) in 2014.
-I was also privileged to be a volunteer for the organisation AKITA HOME as Head of the Ile de France sector.
+I was also privileged to be a volunteer for the a dog shelter as Head of the Ile de France sector.
 For close to a year and a half I learnt a lot about Japanese breeds, including the Shiba Inu (their smaller cousin), the Akita Inu and the American Akita.
 This is when I really became aware of the importance of prevention and information-sharing, among other things.

 Learning about the breed prior to embarking on this crazy and wonderful adventure is vital!
 This is the message I am trying to send on the many social networks I use: Youtube, Instagram, Facebook and this blog.
 I strive to share my passion, provide information and guidance, and point (future) Akita owners in the right direction whenever and as much as I can.

 Now, let’s get straight to the heart of the matter!

 I’m going to give you the main traits that you should know about the Akita Inu and American Akita breeds.
 Don’t hesitate to go searching for more, both on my many social network accounts and on the website Akita zen & Akita sans tabou which is a real mine of information.
 Take the time to gather all the information before making a decision.
 If you have any questions at all, please don’t hesitate to leave them in the comment section.
 That’s what this blog is for 😉